AllerGen’s food allergy research team will provide a survey of the accomplishments and current status of their research.

 Speaker: Dr. Moshe Ben-Shoshan

-Dr. Ben-Shoshan will describe findings from the largest anaphylaxis registry in the world, initiated in Canada in 2011 with the support of AllerGen and Health Canada.
-These findings have revealed increased rates of anaphylaxis, and highlighted gaps related to the diagnosis and management of life-threatening allergic reactions.
+Dr. Ben-Shoshan will describe findings from the C-CARE anaphylaxis registry, which have revealed increased rates of anaphylaxis and highlighted gaps in the diagnosis and management of life-threatening allergic reactions.

 Food allergy genetics – past, present, and future